DevOps-Represent/devopsgirls-bootcamp-br/2-1-ELB.md

 ![Image][2-1-11-wpsql]

-Make sure you replace 'firstname.lastname' with your first name and last name.
-For example, 'Banana Smith' would have the database prefix of 'banana.smith'.
+Make sure you replace 'firstname_' with your first name.
+For example, 'Banana Smith' would have the database prefix of 'banana'.

 ### 14.)
 Finish the installation